Introduction

 Average Gas Mileage of U.S. Smart Cars

-The gas mileage estimates of smart cars have always beaten comparable models from other brands.
+The gas mileage estimates of smart car have always beaten comparable models from other brands.

 Here’s a look at the fuel efficiency of some popular smart cars formerly sold in America:

-Based on U.S. Environmental Protection Agency (EPA) testing, the overall weighted average for smart cars with gas engines falls around 36-37 mpg in combined city/highway driving.
+Based on U.S. Environmental Protection Agency (EPA) testing, the overall weighted average for Smart car gas mileage engines falls around 36-37 mpg in combined city/highway driving.
 Real-world results vary based on driving habits and conditions but generally land close to official government estimates.
 That gas mileage easily bests the average for all cars in America, estimated around 25 mpg.

 *Combined mpg and mpge based on EPA formula of 55% city, 45% highway driving

-This level of fuel efficiency, especially from the affordable Fortwo coupe in the low $20,000s, made smart a gas mileage champion among tiny city runabouts.
+This level of fuel efficiency, especially from the affordable Fortwo coupe in the low $20,000s, made Smart car gas mileage champion among tiny city runabouts.
 But how does that hold up today?

 Do Smart Cars Still Deliver Exceptional Gas Mileage for U.S. Drivers?

-Used smart cars no longer benefit from the latest engine and fuel optimizations from the manufacturer.
+Used Smart car gas mileage no longer benefit from the latest engine and fuel optimizations from the manufacturer.
 However, there aren’t many complaints about declining gas mileage from smart owners yet.
 With advanced fuel injection systems and only 70-90 horsepower to move a car weighing around 1,800 pounds, most used smart fortwos on American roads still achieve EPA ratings.

 Assuming proper maintenance and driving habits that maximize mpg performance – such as lower speeds, gradual acceleration and avoiding excessive idling – used smart cars return excellent gas mileage.
 User-reported estimates for older models generally hit EPA numbers or exceed 30 mpg in combined driving.
 Some drivers even see 40+ mpg with careful highway driving.
 Given the lack of recent redesigns before smart left the U.S., gas mileage remains strong rather than dropping over time as with many aging vehicles.